Sonia Keys

 Sonia Keys (1961 – August 13, 2018), formerly known as Kyle Smalley, was an American amateur astronomer and a discoverer of minor planets.
 She worked as an astronomer and software developer at the Minor Planet Center.
 Asteroid 36445 Smalley was named after her.

 Biography

 As an electronics technician and nuclear reactor operator, she had served in the United States Navy aboard a submarine and was honorably discharged in 1982.
-In 1986, she completed her bachelor degree in Mathematics and Computer Science at the University of Central Missouri.
+In 1986, she completed her bachelor's degree in Mathematics and Computer Science at the University of Central Missouri.